Sitio Royalties Corp. (STR): Major Movement on the Horizon

 At the end of the latest market close, Sitio Royalties Corp.
-(STR) was valued at $23.91.
-In that particular session, Stock kicked-off at the price of $24.00 while reaching the peak value of $24.85 and lowest value recorded on the day was $23.85.
-The stock current value is $24.36.Recently in News on March 8, 2023, Sitio Royalties Reports Fourth Quarter and Full Year 2022 Operational and Financial Results, Recent Developments and Provides Full Year 2023 Guidance.
+(STR) was valued at $21.86.
+In that particular session, Stock kicked-off at the price of $21.11 while reaching the peak value of $21.1499 and lowest value recorded on the day was $19.76.
+The stock current value is $20.06.Recently in News on March 8, 2023, Sitio Royalties Reports Fourth Quarter and Full Year 2022 Operational and Financial Results, Recent Developments and Provides Full Year 2023 Guidance.
 Record High Average Quarterly Production Volume of 18,925 Boe/d; Pro Forma Average Quarterly Production Volume of 34,424 Boe/d, Including Brigham Minerals Volumes for the Entire Quarter.
 You can read further details here

 Sponsored